 - Speak to visitors and governors about learning at Bowker Vale

 Rights Respecting Silver School

-We are very pleased to tell you that we have been awarded our Rights Respecting Silver Award (September 2018).
+We have been awarded our Rights Respecting Silver Award.
 This award, granted by Unicef UK to schools, shows that we have made good progress towards embedding children’s rights in the school’s policy, practice and ethos, as outlined in the RRSA Strands and Outcomes.

 Rights Respecting Assemblies

-Some of our recent assemblies have been about -
+Some of our recent assemblies have been -